sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 ^^^^^^^^^^^^^^^^

-The `temporary-suffix` action allows uploading a file using a temporary name, renaming to the initial name once all the file content was transferred.
+The `temporary-suffix` action allows uploading a file using a temporary name, then renaming to the initial name once all the file content was transferred.

 ..  note::
-    The `temporary-suffix` action is required only when a selected set of files need to be transferred with temporary names.
+    The `temporary-suffix` action is required only when a selected subset of files need to be transferred with temporary names.

+    It can also be used in combination with other actions.

-    When you want all files transferred with temporary names, use the `destination_temporary_suffix` configuration option.
+    When you want all files transferred with temporary names and no other actions are required for the files, it is recommended to use the dedicated `destination_temporary_suffix` configuration option.

 It takes a single option consisting of the characters used as the temporary suffix.